Year 9 Drama is offered as an Arts elective with a contact time of five 80-minute periods per fortnight.

 Students study the origins, characters and plots of the Commedia dell’Arte, an Italian form of comedy popular from the mid-1500s to the mid-1700s.
+This task involves student interpretation of a scripted play.
 In undertaking this process, students organise a small theatrical production and become involved in acting, costume design, props, directing and multimedia.

-Successful completion of this course suitably prepares students with the necessary skills for either of the two Year 10 Drama courses or VCE Unit 1 and Unit 2 Drama (subject to acceleration requirements).
+Successful completion of this course suitably prepares students with the necessary skills for Year 10 Drama 1 courses or VCE Unit 1 and Unit 2 Drama (subject to Avila College’s acceleration requirements).

 A student’s perspective: